rmsk2/soundy/README.md

 You can use the program `create_list.py` from this repo to create a new playlist.
-Execute `python3 create_list.py <dir to list> <new playlist file>`, where `<dir to list>` is the directory which contains the music files of the playlist and `<new playlist file>` has to specify the name of the file in which the new playslist is to be saved.
+Execute `python3 create_list.py <dir to list> <new playlist file>`, where `<dir to list>` is the directory which contains the music files of the playlist and `<new playlist file>` has to specify the name of the file in which the new playlist is to be saved.
 The contents of the given directory is listed, sorted and added to the playlist as its `titles` component.
 Additionally you have to enter a name for the playlist and the the id of the corresponding `playlist card`.

 # Installation on macOS